Award Winning Director

 As a former member of the opera faculty at the Oberlin Conservatory of Music, Moniz has taught courses in performing techniques, opera, and 19th-20th century movement.
 His scenes programs have included selections from Turnadot, Lucia di Lammermor, Madama Butterfly, Wuthering Heights, and Three Decembers.
 Moniz has also directed scenes programs for Florida State University, where he worked with students ranging from DMA candidates to undergraduate vocal performance, choral, and musical theatre majors.

-A clinician in high demand, Moniz has presented masterclasses and workshops across the continental U.S. and beyond, including national and regional conferences for the National Opera Association (NOA), National Association of Teachers of Singing (NATS), Southeastern Theatre Conference (SETC), and at institutions including Oklahoma City University, University of Miami, Baldwin Wallace Conservatory, Auburn University, Berklee College of Music, Temple University, Duke University, St. Olaf College, University of North Carolina at Chapel Hill, and Universidad La Salle Laguna.
+A clinician in high demand, Moniz has presented masterclasses and workshops across the continental U.S. and beyond, including national and regional conferences for the National Opera Association (NOA), National Association of Teachers of Singing (NATS), Southeastern Theatre Conference (SETC), and at institutions including The Boston Conservatory at Berklee, New England Conservatory, Oklahoma City University, University of Miami, Boston University, Baldwin Wallace Conservatory, Auburn University, Duke University, University of North Carolina at Chapel Hill, and Universidad La Salle Laguna.
+Dr. Moniz was recently honored as the 2020 Featured Educator for the Boston Sings (BOSS) Festival.

 Moniz holds the Doctor of Music in Voice Performance (with a specialization in Opera Directing & Production) from Florida State University, as well as degrees from the University of Miami, and SUNY Potsdam.
 In addition, Moniz earned certificates in Nonprofit Leadership and Sustainable Business Strategy from Duke University and Harvard Business School, respectively.
 He has received young alumni awards from all three of his alma maters, having recently been named one of Florida State University’s Notable Noles and University of Miami’s 30 Under Thirty.
 In addition, Moniz was awarded the Rising Star Award by SUNY Potsdam.
 He is a proud member of the American Guild of Musical Artists and the Actors’ Equity Association.